Adjustment Disorder Vs. PTSD: What Are The Differences?

 Whether you’re living with PTSD or adjustment disorder, therapy can be a highly personal experience.
 Finding a therapist with whom you feel comfortable opening up may make it easier to stick to counseling long-term and make positive changes.
 This can sometimes take trial and error, which is why online therapy may be helpful.
 Platforms like BetterHelp often let you change therapists at any time, for any reason, at no additional cost.

 Research has found that online therapy can be an effective treatment for both PTSD and adjustment disorder.
-In 2017, researchers analyzed data from 373 studies of internet-based therapy.
+In 2017, researchers analyzed details from 373 studies of internet-based therapy.
 They found that online therapy was usually helpful for people with mental illnesses like PTSD, adjustment disorder, anxiety disorder, and depression

 Takeaway